tpulatha/sdl_ios_guides/docs/Uploading Files and Graphics/index.md

 let isFileOnHeadUnit = sdlManager.fileManager.remoteFileNames.contains("<#Name Uploaded As#>")
 ```

-### Delete Stored Images
+### Delete Stored Files
-Use the file manager’s delete request to delete an image associated with an image name.
+Use the file manager’s delete request to delete a file associated with a file name.

 #### Objective-C
 ```objc